|...wise men journey from the east|

 Just who were"the Magi"?
 It is important to understand that this word does not appear anywhere in scripture - only in religious tradition.
 Lots of speculation have labeled them as kings, princes, astrologers, priests or even Zoroastrians - none of which has any evidence of support.
 The one passage in scripture above where they are mentioned only refers to them as an unnumbered party of unnamed "wise men from the east".

-The word "magi" is the plural of the Latin magus, borrowed from the Greek magos (click on highlighted words to view content) as used in the Greek text of the Gospel of Matthew which simply means "wise men" (it can also mean "sorcerers").
-The identification of the wise men as kings is linked to Old Testament prophesies that have the Messiah being worshipped by kings in Isaiah 60:3, Psalm 72:10, and Psalm 68:29.
-Early biblical scholars reinterpreted Matthew in light of these prophecies and elevated the wise men to kings.
+The word magi (click on highlighted words to view content) is the plural of the Latin magus which is borrowed from the Greek magos as used in the Greek text of the Gospel of Matthew and simply means "wise men" (it can also mean "sorcerers").
+The identification of the wise men as kings is linked to Old Testament prophesies that seem to have the Messiah being worshipped by kings in Isaiah 60:3, Psalm 72:10, and Psalm 68:29 (although not specifically mentioned).
+Early biblical scholars reinterpreted Matthew in light of these prophecies and elevated the wise men to kings although there is no scriptural or historical evidence to support that conclusion (it just sounds good).
 By 500 BCE, all commentators had adopted the prevalent tradition that they were kings and limited to three in number in association with the three gifts mentioned.
 According to the historical record, however, the wise men recorded in scripture were Hebrews looking for their Hebrew Messiah - and there would have most probably been a contingent of them traveling together over that distance for safety.
 So, if they were Hebrews - how did they get to "the east"?

 Suffering mightily under the Assyrians, the city of Babylon finally rose up against its hated enemy, the city of Nineveh, the capital of the Assyrian empire, and burned it to the ground.
 The chief of the Babylonians was Nabopolassar who was succeeded by his son, Nebuchadnezzar II (605-562 BCE).
 Nebuchadnezzar was the equal of all the great Mesopotamian conquerors, from Sargon onwards; he not only prevented major powers such as Egypt and Syria from making inroads on his territory, he also conquered the Phoenicians and the state of Judah (586 BCE) which was the southern Jewish kingdom that remained after the subjugation of Israel, the northern kingdom, by the Assyrians.
 In order to secure the territory of Judah, Nebuchadnezzar brought Jehoiachin and Zedekiah, the two kings of Judah (in succession) and held them in Babylon.
 In keeping with Assyrian practice, the "New Babylonians," or Chaldeans forced a large part of the Jewish population to relocate.
 Numbering possibly up to 10,000, these Jewish deportees were largely upper class people and craftspeople who never left the region but joined an already sizable Jewish population who had earlier been transported to the region by the Assyrians.